minerupset/minerupset.github.io/blog-folder/docs/2022/Git-and-Excel-VBA.md

 ## VBA Projects are Real Projects

-Just because VBA is a bit of a garbage language that doesn't mean it's not worthy of good tools to help maintain it.
-Version control should be the first step in just about any code management process, and with a few lines of code, you can integrate your Excel workbook with `git` and GitHub, the most widely used version control tool set available today.
+Just because VBA is a bit of a garbage language doesn't mean it's not worthy of good tools to help maintain it.
+Setting up version control should be the first step in just about any code project, and with a few lines of VBA, you can integrate your Excel macro project with `git` and GitHub, the most widely used version control tool set available today.

-We'll be starting with exporting your codebase to a folder for storing on GitHub, as well as importing the files from that same repo
+To complete this, we'll:

+1. Install GitHub Desktop (if you already have `git` installed, we can skip this)
+2. Use VBA to export our code files to an external folder for source control
+3. Use VBA to import the code files back in case we have multiple branches

 ## Set Up GitHub Desktop